hoppinger/karting/README.md

     Contains a list of all the participants of all heats ordered by their fastest lap.

+## Contribute

+If you write an analysis for this data, prefer Ruby.
+Create a directory in the `analyses` folder in which the code that runs your analysis and the results of it are located.
+If it's in any way possible, please provide a `README.md` file that shortly explains the results of the analysis and actually shows those results.
+The best would be that the output of your script is the `README.md` file.
+Take a look at the `ranking_fastest` and `ranking_finals` analyses for examples.
+Finally, file a Pull Request for your analysis, so we can merge it in.

+If you spot an error in the data, please file an issue, so we can check the numbers in the printed timesheets.

 ## Data structure

 In the `teams` directory there is a file per team in which the team members are